 6. You can see the portrait of King and Queen in most public places and also in shops that sell them.
 Of course, the portrait is from their younger days as they are now 87 and 82 respectively.
 We were told that birthdays of King and Queen are a national holiday.

-7. Colorful Tuk Tuks and Jeepanis are the highlight of local transport across Thailand.
+7. Colorful Tuk Tuks and Jeepanis are the highlights of local transport across Thailand.
 Bike Taxis are available in Bangkok, though my fellow travelers’ experience said they could be pricier than the taxis that can be found anywhere and can be identified by their bright colors like Shocking Pink, Bright Blue, and Sparkling Red.
 The way taxis and bikes were driven, I never felt out of India.

 8. The bus that took us around had massage chairs – that means we could get a short and gentle massage while we traveled from one place to another.
 I found it very interesting, though I am not sure how effective it would be.

 9. There were no international banks I could see anywhere, all the banks were local.
-Last time around I remember having many global banking brands here.
+Last time around, I remember having many global banking brands here.